MON - FRI 8AM - 5PM

 Keep your chainsaw chain sharp

-If you want to cut things quickly, it’s essential to make sure the teeth of the chainsaw are sharp.
-Remember that the chance of slippage or kickback decreases as the cut becomes harder, making your tool safer.
+If you want to cut things quickly, it's essential to make sure the teeth of the chainsaw are sharp.
+A sharp chain reduces the chance of slippage or kickback, making your tool safer.
 To sharpen your chain, follow these steps:

 1. Secure the chainsaw in a vise to keep it steady.